-How to uninstall the ApolloSearch adware from your operating system?
+How to uninstall ApolloSearch adware from your operating system

 What is ApolloSearch?

-Adware enables the placement of third party graphical content (e.g., pop-ups, banners, coupons, and other ads) - typically on any visited website.
-The delivered advertisements are more than just a nuisance; they pose a threat to device/user safety.
-Once clicked on, intrusive adverts redirect to various untrustworthy, misleading, compromised, deceptive/scam, and malicious sites.
-Some of these ads can be triggered (by being clicked on) to execute scripts designed to download/install software (e.g., PUAs) without user permission.
+Adware enables the placement of third party graphical content (e.g., pop-ups, banners, coupons, and other ads), typically on any visited website.
+The delivered advertisements are more than just a nuisance, they pose a threat to device/user safety.
+Once clicked, intrusive ads redirect to various untrusted, misleading, compromised, deceptive/scam, and malicious sites.
+Some can be triggered (when clicked) to execute scripts designed to download/install software (e.g., PUAs) without users' permission.

 Name | Ads by ApolloSearch |